 Remember that liquid, gels, and creams need to be placed into a single, clear bag with the rest of your liquids if you plan to bring a carry-on.

 If you airline allows you to bring both a carry-on (luggage) and a “personal item”, be sure to keep a few extra supplies with your personal item; this can often be a purse, briefcase, small backpack, or similarly size item.
 You’ll want to do this in case your carry-on luggage isn’t easily accessible when you need it.

 If you are traveling with both carry-on and checked luggage, I would suggest keeping supplies in both in case you get separated from your luggage.
 Remember, always have supplies nearby regardless of how you packed your main luggage.

 Medication and Supplements

-If you are travelling with medication or supplements, you should try to get a note from your doctor if possible.
+If you are traveling with medication or supplements, you should try to get a note from your doctor if possible.
 Since some medication (like narcotic painkillers) may require additional clearance, it’s best to have supporting documents with you.

 For medication which requires refrigeration, like biologics used for IBD, you may want to see which cooling methods are allowed through your airline.

 I always plan to pack some Imodium Complete (which does not contain animal ingredients) in case I get a bout of travelers diarrhea.
 I keep the tablets in the original box so there’s no confusion about what I’m bringing as I pass through security.